ResurgentDev/aussie-nlp-toolkit/pipeline.md

 ## 1. Data Loading

 ### Purpose:
-Extract raw data from `data/raw/` and route files to appropriate loader modules for initial processing.
+Determine the file type of each input in `data/raw/` and route it to the appropriate loader module.
+If a file is unsupported, it is moved to `data/failed/unsupported/`.
+If a file is corrupt, it is moved to `data/failed/corrupt/`.
+All valid files are passed to their designated loading module for structured processing and stored in `data/loaded/`.

 ### Workflow:
 1. **`data_loader_dispatcher.py`**
    - Iterates over files in `data/raw/`.
    - Routes files to `detect_filetype.py` for classification.
    - Calls the appropriate loader module based on the file type.
+   - Moves unsupported files to `data/failed/unsupported/`.
+   - Moves corrupt files to `data/failed/corrupt/`.

 2. **`detect_filetype.py`**
-   - Identifies file type (e.g., HTML, JSON, CSV).
+   - Determines file type (e.g., HTML, JSON, CSV).
+   - Identifies unsupported formats and moves them to `data/failed/unsupported/`.
+   - Detects corrupted files and moves them to `data/failed/corrupt/`.
-   - Categorizes unsupported or corrupted files for logging.
+   - Routes valid files to loader modules for structured processing.

 3. **Loader Modules**
    - Process files based on type: